CSKIronMan17/kanban-board-react/README.md

 # Kanban Board Application

 This is Kanban board application made using ReactJS allows users to manage tasks across different stages: To Do, In Progress, Peer Review, and Done.
-The board supports drag-and-drop functionality for task movement and includes a search box to filter tasks by title.

 ## Features